-There is a broader explanation to why do esports players use earbuds and headphones.
-Both the earbud and the headphone have different roles and both are equally important.
+There is a broader explanation as to why esports players use earbuds and headphones.
+Both the earbud and the headphones have different roles and both are equally important.

 The process of noise-cancellation is also pretty interesting.
 So, keep on reading to learn every bit of this piece of gaming culture.

 Benefit Of Using Earbuds Under Headphones At LAN Events

 If you follow esports and watch various tournaments, you have definitely noticed that the players wear two sets of listening devices.
 One is an earbud, the second one is an over-ear headphone that covers the whole ear.

 The model of the earbud or the headphone might vary based on the teams, tournaments, or sponsors.
 But all the pros follow the same fashion nonetheless.

 You may or may not have noticed that esports pros only wear earbuds and headsets in LAN tournaments.
 LAN tournaments are held in arenas in front of active crowds.

 The roaring crowds can become an issue.
 The loud noise can make it difficult for the pros to focus on the game.

 In first-person shooters, players require pin-drop silence to hear every footstep to figure out where the enemy is coming from.
 In loud LAN environments, it is impossible to concentrate.
 Hence, the idea of using earbuds and headphones has come.

 The players use earbuds to listen to everything they need to hear.
 On top of that, they act as a physical barrier to external noises.
 The over-ear headphone is for noise-cancellation.